Azure SQL and Security best practices

 Centralize the identities management using the Azure Active Directory Authentication (Azure AD):

-Enable Azure Multi-Factor Authentication and minimize the use of password-based authentication
+Enable Azure multi-factor authentication and minimize the use of password-based authentication

 MFA is an authentication method that requires users to ensure through multiple ways that they are who they claim to be.